 The healthcare power of attorney allows you to grant to the attorney-in-fact the authority to make decisions regarding the use of life-sustaining procedures.
 Therefore, it is a good idea to also execute a living will that memorializes your intent and desire regarding the use of life-sustaining procedures, and not what your attorney in fact thinks you desire.
 The presence of a living will relieves the attorney in fact from making that difficult decision, if the situation arises.

 Every situation is unique and requires individualized attention from our attorneys.
-If you would like to speak with an attorney regarding Power of Attorney or about any other legal issue you are having, please call 515-868-0088 to set up an initial consultation with us.
+If you would like to speak with an attorney regarding Power of Attorney or about any other legal issue you are having, please contact us to set up an initial consultation.

 -Kyle A. von Johnson, Esq.